POSTED BY May 29, 2017 COMMENTS (94)ON

-Also you should not depend on your monthly cash flows for emergencies and have a separate fund which can be touched incase a real surprise expense comes up.
+Also, you should not depend on your monthly cash flows for emergencies and have a separate fund that can be touched in case a real surprise expense comes up.
 I call this new system as “10% margin Cash flow System”

 Here is how you design this cash flow system

-Step 2 : Calculate 10% of your expenses and that’s you margin of safety.
+Step 2: Calculate 10% of your expenses and that’s your margin of safety.
 If your expenses are Rs 40,000 per month, then your margin of safety is Rs 4,000

-Step 4 : Make sure that before you start your actual investments on monthly basis, you create enough emergency fund which can be 3X of your monthly expenses size.
-Any sudden surprise expenses which are outside of your regular expenses list will be taken care from this emergency fund and not your monthly surplus.
+Step 4: Make sure that before you start your actual investments on a monthly basis, you create enough emergency funds which can be 3X of the size of your monthly expense.
+Any sudden surprise expenses which are outside of your regular expenses list will be taken care of from this emergency fund and not your monthly surplus.

-Step 5 : Set up your investments in a automatic mode (like SIP in mutual fund, or a recurring deposit or a combination of both) for all the money left other than regular expenses and 10% MOS (margin of safety)
+Step 5: Set up your investments in an automatic mode (like SIP in a mutual fund, or a recurring deposit or a combination of both) for all the money left other than regular expenses and 10% MOS (margin of safety)